ConnorLam/AirBnB_clone_project/README.md

 ### About FakeBnB:

 FakeBnB is a website clone of AirBnB.
-FakeBnB can be used as a marketplace for temporary home stays for vacations and things like it
+FakeBnB's intentions are to be used as a marketplace for temporary home stays for vacations and things like it

 ### Wiki Links